top of page

 Taking the time to understand the rental agreement can prevent misunderstandings later on.

-Packing for an RV trip is different from packing for a hotel stay.
+Packing for a trip is different from packing for a hotel stay.
 Here are some essentials to consider:

 • Clothing: Bring layers, as Southern weather can vary.
 Don’t forget comfortable shoes for exploring.